oracle/node-oracledb/doc/api.md

         `expiration`      | The number of seconds the message is available to be dequeued before it expires.
         `payload`         | A String, Buffer or [DbObject](#dbobjectclass) that is the actual message to be queued.
 This property must be specified.
         `priority`        | An integer priority of the message.
+        `recipients`      | An array of strings where each string is a recipients name.

         See [Oracle Advanced Queuing Documentation][129] for more information about attributes.

+        The `recipients` attribute was added in node-oracledb 5.5.

 -   ```
     function(Error error)